-The Staff-Student Liaison Committee provides a formal means of communication and discussion between Schools and its students.
+The Student Voice Committee provides a formal means of communication and discussion between schools/institutes and its students.
 The committee consists of student representatives from each year in the school/institute together with appropriate representation from staff within the school/institute.
 It is designed to respond to the needs of students, as well as act as a forum for discussing programme and module developments.
-Staff-Student Liaison Committees meet regularly throughout the year.
+Student Voice Committees meet regularly throughout the year.

-Each school operates a Learning and Teaching Committee, or equivalent, which advises the School/Institute Director of Taught Programmes on all matters relating to the delivery of taught programmes at school level including monitoring the application of relevant QM policies and reviewing all proposals for module and programme approval and amendment before submission to Taught Programmes Board.
-Student views are incorporated in this Committee's work in a number of ways, such as through student membership, or consideration of student surveys.
+The School operates an Education Committee, or equivalent, which advises the School/Institute Director of Taught Programmes on all matters relating to the delivery of taught programmes at school level including monitoring the application of relevant QM policies and reviewing all proposals for module and programme approval and amendment before submission to Taught Programmes Board.
+Student views are incorporated in the committee's work in a number of ways, such as through student membership, or consideration of student surveys.